Oura Ring vs Garmin: I tried these two premium fitness tracker brands at the same time - here's what I learnt

 Oura Ring vs Garmin: Design

-The key difference between Oura Ring vs Garmin is the design.
+The key difference between the Oura Ring vs Garmin is the design.
 The Garmin Venu 3S is a sleek smartwatch with a circular watch face and silicone wristband, available in neutral tones and glinting colourways equally at home in the gym as at the dinner table.
 Three protruding buttons on the side control the watch screen - or you can use the touchscreen.

-I prefer the Oura Ring design for two reasons.
 When wearing a smartwatch, I'm constantly checking my stats throughout the day, so it's refreshing to have a screen-free device that I can use more mindfully in this always-switched-on world.
 I also find the Oura Ring more comfortable to wear.
-The silicone on the Garmin watch strap also irritated the skin on my wrist - it's happened to me in the past with other smartwatches too and this may not happen to everyone.
+The silicone on the Garmin watch strap also irritated the skin on my wrist, which isn't unique to this watch, but applicable to watches in general.

 Activity tracking on Oura Ring vs Garmin